ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 }
 ```

 That’s our story.
-We may actually be able to unsafe bootstrap straight forward from broken nodes that hold a replaced cluster state since the combination of elasticsearch-node unsafe-boostrap and detach-cluster actually removes their binding to their previous cluster.
-We may not need to bootstrap a cluster from a non corrupted cluster state.
+We may actually be able to perform the unsafe bootstrap straight from broken nodes which hold a replaced cluster state since the combination of elasticsearch-node unsafe-boostrap and detach-cluster actually removes their binding to their previous cluster.
+We may not need to bootstrap a cluster from a non corrupted state.